How To Dress for a Job Interview: 3 Helpful Dress Codes

 Business Casual Attire Template

-- Chinos or khakis
+- Dress slacks, pants, Chinos, or khakis

-- Tucked in button-down shirt
+- Tucked-in, button-down shirt

 - Polo shirts